 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

-This recipe calls for canned tomatoes.
-If you’re a home canner, feel free to substitute your homemade version in equal amounts.
+Tomatoes — You’ll use three different types of canned tomatoes for this recipe: tomato sauce, diced tomatoes, and tomato puree.
+If you preserve your own tomatoes at home, use those.
 Not everybody has tackled home canning yet, though, and I wanted this easy meat sauce recipe to be easy enough for everyone to make.
-You can also use fresh Roma tomatoes; use about eight cups of chopped Romas to replace the canned tomato products.
+You can also use fresh Roma tomatoes ( San Marzano tomatoes are a favorite for cooking).
+Use about eight cups of chopped Romas to replace the canned tomato products.

 Meal Ideas